 If we can take on your case, we’ll help you navigate this highly specialist area of law, and work to get you the best possible compensation and rehabilitation support.

-We may be able to deal with your case on a No Win No Fee basis, so ask us for details.
+We may be able to deal with your case on a No Win, No Fee basis, and a home visit (in England or Wales) may be available so ask us for details.

 If you believe you’ve suffered because of a mistake with your treatment, get in touch for a free consultation to see if we can help you get the compensation you deserve.

 Expert help is just a phone call away.

 Medical Negligence Claims for Meningitis

 If the symptoms of meningitis were missed, delaying your treatment and leading to further complications, health problems or disability, you may be entitled to claim compensation.

 If the failure to diagnose and treat meningitis in a timely manner led to the death of a child or another family member, you may be able to make a claim on their behalf.

 Making a successful medical negligence claim for meningitis can: